JoshuaWise/koa-vapr-comparison/README.md

 Unlike Koa, Vapr allows programmers to override the default *404* or *405* behaviors, if desired.
 This can be useful, for example, if a default redirection or help page should emitted for unrecognized requests.
 Additionally, while the Koa router only supports routing based on pathname, the Vapr router is able to route requests based on hostname as well, which can be useful for [virtual hosting](https://en.wikipedia.org/wiki/Virtual_hosting) or proxying requests.
 Koa plugins can be used to handle these cases, but at the time of this writing no such plugins are being actively maintained on [NPM](https://www.npmjs.com/) (to be fair, since Vapr is a completely new framework, its plugin ecosystem is virtually non-existent).

+Unlike in Vapr, routing in Koa is performed by linearly scanning a list of [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) until a match is found.
+Because regular expressions are used internally, Koa allows programmers to create routes from regular expressions directly too (they are not limited to string pathnames).
+Vapr does not use regular expressions internally, for reasons described in sections [1.4](#14-routing) and [4.2](#42-scaling-a-router), and so routing based on regular expression is not supported.

 (overriding the 404 or 405 handlers)